T-vK/MobilePassThrough/README.md

 # MobilePassThrough

 ## Introduction
-The goal of this project is to make GPU passthrough on notebooks as easy and accessible as possible.
+The goal of this project is to make GPU passthrough on x64 notebooks/tablets as easy and accessible as possible.
 To achieve that goal I have written a collection of scripts [accessible via mbpt.sh](https://github.com/T-vK/MobilePassThrough#how-to-use-mbptsh) that:

 ### On the host system (Linux):